jhyuklee/sparc/README.md

 ## Phrase Index
 To make your own phrase index with different articles, run `create_dump.sh`.
+For a small-scale demo, we use all articles from the SQuAD development set.
+See [here](https://github.com/uwnlp/denspi#create-a-large-phrase-index) for building a large-scale phrase index such as whole Wikipedia.
 Make sure that the paths for pre-trained DenSPI and datasets (must be in SQuAD-format) are pointing the right directories.
 ```bash
 $ ./create_dump.sh
 ```